Order-invariant cluster first-order logic on graph classes of bounded degree: Preliminaries

 Formula $\varphi_2\in\CFO_{\{(\epsilon,0)\}}$ asserts the existence of a neighbour $x^1_\epsilon$ of $x^0_\epsilon$ such that the interval between $x^0_\epsilon$ and $x^1_\epsilon$ (by which we mean all the elements of the structure that are between $x_\epsilon^0$ and $x_\epsilon^1$ with respect to $<$) contains a vertex belonging to some triangle:

-Crucially, note that it is not possible in \CFO to check whether the two other vertices of the triangle are as well in the interval between $x_\epsilon^0$ and $x_\epsilon^1$.
-In $\CFO$, for two variables in the same cluster $w$, we can refer to at most one vertex at a time that lies in the interval between them and is not in the same cluster $w$, by using the first variable of a new cluster $w\alpha$ ($\alpha\in\Sigma$). \end{example}

-As can be expected, the obligation for new variables of a given cluster to be guarded via $E$ to a previous variable does not hinder the expressive power of \CFO on graphs of small diameters:
+Crucially, note that it is not possible in \CFO to check whether the two other vertices of the triangle are in the interval between $x_\epsilon^0$ and $x_\epsilon^1$.
+In $\CFO$, for two variables in the same cluster $w$, we can refer to at most one vertex at a time that lies in the interval between them and is not in the same cluster $w$, by using the first variable of a new cluster $w\alpha$ ($\alpha\in\Sigma$). \end{example} As can be expected, the obligation for new variables of a given cluster to be guarded via $E$ to a previous variable does not hinder the expressive power of \CFO on graphs of small diameters: